Baecon/discord-mute-sound/README.md

 **WINDOWS ONLY**
 1. You need node.js to use this and sox https://nodejs.org https://sourceforge.net/projects/sox/files/sox/
 2. once you have nodejs installed go to where you extracted the files
-3. run `npm.bat` first,
+3. run `install.bat` first,
 4. once that has completed run `run.bat`
-NOTE: you shouldnt have to run `npm.bat` ever again
+NOTE: you shouldnt have to run `install.bat` ever again || if `install.bat` gives you a node-gyup error its fine, if its any other error report in issues and make sure you have node installed.

+run npm i in a seperate console to copy error

 **sox troubleshooting instructions**